 Every year, Girls Rock Camp ATL provides full and partial Financial Aid for many qualified applicants.
 If you are unable to pay along our sliding scale you may qualify for Financial Aid.

 Girls Rock Camp does not provide lunch for campers.
 Each camper needs to bring her lunch each day.
 However, if your camper needs free lunch at camp, please let us know and we will do our best to make arrangements for lunch to be provided.

 Campers can choose to study guitar, bass, drums, or keyboards.
 Please select at least two instruments on the registration form.
 Remember, flexibility is a big part of the collaborative experience of Rock Camp.
 We do our best to accommodate campers’ choices, but instrument assignments are dependent on class size, ability to acquire needed gear, and even distribution of instruments throughout the camp.
 DON’T WORRY!
 Campers will still have a fun and rewarding experience no matter what instrument they are assigned!
 Due to the need to acquire gear in advance, a camper may not change instrument preferences once their registration form has been submitted or during the camp session.

 Instruments and one pair of earplugs may be provided for use during the camp week (campers can keep the earplugs).
-If your camper has their own guitar/amp, bass/amp, or keyboard/amp, PLEASE BRING IT.
+If your camper has their own guitar/amp or bass/amp PLEASE BRING IT.
 Don’t forget to label everything well!
 Please note that Girls Rock Camp does not accept liability for personal instruments.

 Girls Rock Camp ATL does not discriminate on the basis of race, religion, national and/or ethnic origin, citizenship, marital status, sexual orientation, mental or physical ability, or gender identity in the administration of any of its educational programs, admissions policies, Financial Aid, and other camp-related policies and programs, as well as volunteer and employment-related policies and activities.